Brand0nLe/Delicious-Discoveries/README.md

 6. Start the development server by running `npm start`
 7. Open `http://localhost:3000` in your web browser to view the site

-Note: Make sure to keep your API key confidential and do not commit the .env file to any public repositories.
-The .env file is already added to the .gitignore, so it won't be uploaded to the repository.
+> **Note:** Make sure to keep your API key confidential and do not commit the `.env` file to any public repositories.
+The `.env` file is already added to the `.gitignore`, so it won't be uploaded to the repository.

 ## Disclaimer